 About Summer Hartley

-Dr. Summer Hartley is an accomplished nurse scientist with research and practice centered on public health injury prevention, disaster preparedness, and program evaluation.
+Dr. Hartley is an accomplished nurse scientist with global health experience whose research and practice have centered on public health injury prevention, disaster preparedness, and program evaluation.

 - PhD, Nursing, University of Miami